godaged/CodeLouFEWD/README.md

 13. .pic-rows, .pic-columns -> uses flex-box and controls columns of the page to responsive when resize
 14. .main-footer -> footer section color, background image and mix the background image and body color
 15. .social-media -> Social media icons on the footer and uses flex-box
+16. .home & .explore -> this will navigate to internal links ID #pic & #home when click home & Explore buttons on the menu
 ```
 ## Custom JavaScript Functions
 ```